English Muffins

 If you like the sound of these English muffins, you might also like some of my other delicious breakfast recipes, like my maple date banana bread or my Nutella and hazelnut buns .

 If you decide to give this recipe a try, let me know!
-Leave a comment below and rate it – it’s really helpful to me and the other readers.
-And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
-I love seeing what you come up with! 🙂
+Leave a comment below and rate it – it’s really helpful to me and other readers knowing what you think!
+And don’t forget to take a picture and tag me @thegourmetlarder or hashtag it #thegourmetlarder on Instagram or Facebook.
+I love seeing what you’ve been baking! 🙂

 RECIPE HIGHLIGHTS